Dolfost/snake-cpp/README.md

 It will create the directory with name `snake-cpp` and enter it.
 Then You have to compile the game.

 ### Compiling the game
 To build the game You can use `build.sh` script.
-He is located in the root of git repository.
+It is located in the root of git repository.
 To run it, use:

     $ ./build.sh

-It will create the game executable `snake.out` and build the help pad for crrent terminal.
+It will create the game executable `snake.out` and build the help pad for current terminal.

 ## Running the game
-To start the game You can do
+To start the game You can exexute

     $ ./shanke.out